The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The following services are exempt from VAT:

 The VAT exemption only applies to the disposal of human remains.
 Disposal includes, burial, cremation or disposal at sea.
-This was confirmed in the tribunal case UFD Ltd (VTD 1172)
+This was confirmed in the tribunal case UFD Ltd.

-The grant of any interest in land is exempt from VAT under VATA 1994, Sch 9, Group 1 and it is not necessary for them to be connected with a burial or cremation in order to be exempt from VAT.
-The exemption will apply to the provision of grave space and the right to place an urn in a niche, etc.
+The exemption under VATA 1994, Sch 9, Group 1 (land) applies to the provision of grave space and the right to place an urn in a niche, etc.

 If the organisation provides a ‘funeral package’, the following goods / services will be exempt from VAT, providing the overall package includes disposing of the remains of the deceased person: